rabbitmq/rabbitmq-website/site/ssl.md

 For a Java client to trust a server, the server certificate must be added to a trust store which will be used to instantiate a [Trust Manager](https://docs.oracle.com/javase/8/docs/api/javax/net/ssl/TrustManager.html).
-The JDK ships with a tool called <code>keytool</code> that manages certificate stores.
-To import a certificate to a store use <code>keytool -import</code>:
+The JDK ships with a tool called `keytool` that manages certificate stores.
+To import a certificate to a store use `keytool -import`:

 <pre class="lang-bash">
 keytool -import -alias server1 -file /path/to/server_certificate.pem -keystore /path/to/rabbitstore
 </pre>

-The above command will import <code>server/certificate.pem</code> into the <code>rabbitstore</code> file using the JKS format.
-The certificate will be referred to as <code>server1</code> in the trust store.
+The above command will import `server/certificate.pem` into the `rabbitstore` file using the JKS format.
+The certificate will be referred to as `server1` in the trust store.
 All certificates and keys must have distinct name in their store.

-<code>keytool</code> will confirm that the certificate is trusted and ask for a password.
+`keytool` will confirm that the certificate is trusted and ask for a password.
 The password protects the trust store from any tampering attempt.

-The client certificate and key in a <code>PKCS#12</code> file are then used.
-Note Java understands natively the <code>PKCS#12</code> format, no conversion is needed.
+The client certificate and key in a `PKCS#12` file are then used.
+Note Java understands natively the `PKCS#12` format, no conversion is needed.

 The below example demonstrates how the key store and the trust store are used with a [Key Manager](https://docs.oracle.com/javase/8/docs/api/javax/net/ssl/KeyManager.html)